altmp/altv-types/docs/articles/events/before-player-connect.md

 This event where servers can kick users before the actual connection. for example if the player is banned.

+[!WARNING]
-- When you cancel event you have to use player.kick method.
+When you cancel event you have to use player.kick method.
 Otherwise undefined behavior happens.

 ## Example